xonnect/server-ce/README.md

 }
 ```

-"nick" parameter in the request is optional.
+"nick" field in the request is optional.
 If it is omitted, a random one will be generated and returned instead.

 <br/>